 Bullying, Discrimination and Harassment

 Employers who condone or engage in bullying, discrimination or workplace harassment will likely play an active role in your constructive dismissal.
-Did your situation get worse after informing your HR department of an unpleasant incident?
+Victims of sexual harassment usually face the same fate.
+Did your situation get worse after informing your HR department of the unpleasant incident?
 If so, you are being targeted for dismissal.
 This is when you need to hire a seasoned employment lawyer to ensure the outcome falls in your favour.

 Constructive Dismissal: How We Can Help